 Hyperautomation is a term initiated by Gartner.
-It is the application of automation technologies like RPA and process mining along with machine learning and other emerging technologies to increase the level of automation in companies.
+It is the application of automation technologies like RPA and process mining along with machine learning and other emerging technologies to increase the level of automation and digital transformation in companies.

 Given the interest in RPA, traditional industry analysts want to capitalize on the growth of enterprise automation and they make up new terms as part of that effort.
 However, the fact that they made up this specific term also shows that companies are striving to achieve higher levels of automation and are not satisfied by current enterprise automation technologies.